3d-it/3d1/content/pages/index.md

         featuredImage:
           type: ImageBlock
           url: /images/Learn To Code With HTML Book Cover By Dennis Duke.jpg
-          altText: Learn To Code With HTML Book Cover By Dennis Duke
+          altText: Learning To Code With HTML Book Cover By Dennis Duke
           caption: Caption of the image
           elementId: ''
         elementId: ''